 That said, you can’t put just anything on a personalized plate.
 Alberta Transportation has strict rules to ensure plates comply with technical standards (e.g. you can’t request a personalized plate with special characters) as well as accepted moral standards.
 A government-employed motor vehicle specialist assesses every personalized-plate application to certify that it conforms to the rules below.
 AMA Registries agents will review your request before it’s submitted, but the final decision rests with the Alberta Government.

 • Use the letter “O”.
 Only the number 0 (zero) may be used.

 • Be a combination of numbers and letters that’s already in use for regular Alberta licence plates.
 Nor can they be too similar to existing personalized plates.
-(So our example plate, pictured above, would be rejected if an Alberta driver were already rocking a “R0ADIES” plate.)

 • Reference or ridicule any race, ethnicity, religion, colour, gender, sexual orientation, disability, or other signifier of identity.

 • Employ foul language.
 Pro tip: Don’t try to get cheeky by disguising vulgar words using combinations of numbers and letters, or by spelling them backwards.
 The plate inspector is hip to all the tricks!

 • Use political slurs.
 That means no references to political figures, opinions or affiliations.

 • Refer to or condone illegal acts, such as violence or criminal behaviour.
 Nor can they reference alcohol or drugs, or the paraphernalia used to consume those substances.